 If the blood sample is only being used for a CBC blood test, patients can eat and drink as they normally would.
 However, if the sample is being used for other tests, you might have to refrain from eating or drinking certain beverages a certain number of hours before the draw.

 Always check with your healthcare provider to determine if you need to fast before having bloodwork done.
 If you need to fast, follow the instructions provided by your healthcare professional.
 Fasting can be an important part of getting accurate information.

-The New Way to Stay on Top of CBC Tests
+The New Way to Stay on Top of CBC Blood Tests

 Imagine if there was a way to stay on top of orders from your healthcare provider but have it fit your schedule.
 You’re in luck.
 With Scarlet Health®, you can complete a CBC blood draw in the comfort of your home or workplace.
-No more worrying about finding the time when Scarlet® can meet you where you are.
-If you’re due for a CBC test, Meet Scarlet today.
+No more worrying about finding the time, when Scarlet® can meet you where you are.